andylamp/federated_pca/README.md

 using limited-memory, our algorithm exhibits performance that closely matches or outperforms traditional non-federated algorithms, and in the absence of communication latency, it exhibits attractive horizontal scalability.

+For more details, please check out the full paper [here](https://arxiv.org/abs/1907.08059).

 # Requirements

 The code is generally self-contained and all datasets are included or generated thus, in theory, just having `Matlab`